Slovenians vote in tight race between populists, liberals | Politics

 Slovenians vote in tight race between populists, liberals

-Slovenians cast ballots Sunday in a parliamentary election that is expected to be a tight race between the ruling right-wing populist party of Prime Minister Janez Jansa and opposition green-liberals in the politically divided European Union nation.
-The ruling conservative Slovenian Democratic Party and newly formed Freedom Movement have led polls ahead of the vote.
+Slovenians are casting ballots on Sunday in a parliamentary election that is expected to be a tight race between the ruling right-wing populist party of Prime Minister Janez Jansa and opposition green-liberals in the politically divided European Union nation.
+Jansas SDS won the most votes in an election four years ago, but couldnt initially find partners for a coalition government.

 - Country: